 Pursuit of two simultaneous master's degrees is permitted only under the following circumstance.
 A student in good standing enrolled in one master's program may pursue a second master's degree without completing the university admissions' process through CSUMentor.
 The stipulation, however, is that the student may not apply for and be awarded either degree until the second degree program is complete.
 Therefore, both degrees must effectively be completed at the same time, and diplomas are issued for both degrees.
 If a student changes majors into a second degree program while still pursuing the first degree and applies for graduation before finishing the second program, he or she will be awarded the first master's degree and then lose matriculated status.
-Student status will thus be revoked and pursuit of a second degree prohibited.
-To satisfy this procedural requirement, a student should simply delay the request for award of the first degree until the second degree program requirements have been fulfilled.
+Student status will thus be revoked and pursuit of a second degree program requirements have been fulfilled.